adrikachowdhury/Community-Stress-Tracker-AI/README.md

 The system follows a structured, data-driven pipeline:

-1. Text preprocessing to standardize input
+1. Text preprocessing to standardize input (*Lowercasing, whitespace removal, emoji and emoticon conversion, and removal of user mentions*)
 2. Conversion of the textual labels (*Suicidal, Depressed, Anxious, Frustrated, Others*) into numeric form using label encoding
 3. Tokenization using a pretrained DistilBERT tokenizer
 4. Emotion classification using a fine-tuned DistilBERT model